nicholaskurgan/Dime-A-Dinner/test/ABTEST.md

 **Variations:** one layout has both lists on the same page, organized in a task bar. the other layout has two different screens both with their own single list and no navigational tab bar at the top of each page.

+---

+**A/B Test Name:** Tutorial After Signup

+**User Story Number:** US2

+**Metrics:** Adoption, user retention, task success

+**Hypothesis:** Offering an interactive tutorial will result in higher user engagement, task success, and adoption rates than a static, text-based tutorial.
+If users can interact with the interface during the onboarding process, they are more likely to understand the product features and feel confident using the app, which will improve retention.

+**Experiment:** This experiment compares two onboarding approaches: an interactive tutorial (Variation A) where users complete tasks within the app, and a static tutorial (Variation B) with text and screenshots.
+We’ll track completion rates, task success, and 7-day retention using Firebase Analytics to see which method better engages users and reduces early churn.
+The goal is to determine if hands-on interaction improves adoption and retention compared to a passive walkthrough.